atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-maintenance.md

 ![Bad naming for new field](/assets/images/NewField.png "New Field")

 This can also happen when a new option is added to a field and it is encoded in an unreadable way.
-Follow the same process, get it updated at the Data Warehouse level.
+Follow the same process to get it updated at the Data Warehouse level.

 ##### ![](/assets/images/NoNewData.png)